Jollyboytheo/Computational-Practices-Sound-and-Image-Processing-/Week 3/README.md

 ## Design notes

-For this project, I took a sketch from one of my favourite artists that he used to design the Brit Awards, then I created a new pixel out of two pixels from a source image — a pixel and its neighbour to the left to get the desired outcome.
+For this project, I took inspiration of a flower.